ecnuliuyang/AbunCR/README.md

 - fat.index: 0 (nonfat) and 1 (fat),
 which respectively corresponds to level 1 and level 2-4 in original data.
 - wing: individual covariate (43mm~49mm).
-- wing.cut: 0 (normal length) and 1 (long length), where "normal" means that the wing length ranges from 37mm to 45.5mm and "long" means that the wing length is larger than 45.5mm.
+- wing.index: 0 (normal length) and 1 (long length), where "normal" means that the wing length ranges from 37mm to 45.5mm and "long" means that the wing length is larger than 45.5mm.

 ### 2. Optimization algorithm for EL methods